New Music To Know This Week: Kito & Empress Of Impress, Tei She Teams With Blood Orange & More

 Kito feat.
 Empress Of "Wild Girl"

-Empress Of, whose 2018 album was a fave, joins Australian producer Kito for one heck of a single.
+Empress Of, whose 2018 album was a personal fave, joins Australian producer Kito for one heck of a single.
 Catch me casually dancing to this all fall.
 Bring me all the women producers, because you know we need a lot more of them.
 Kito's debut LP is going to be loaded with collaborations like this one, and I'm ready to hear them all.

 Advertisement